 Boulevard Kukulcan Km 12.5, Cancun, Quintana Roo, Mexico

-Live Aqua Cancun's parent company is better known for its Fiesta Americana hotels, high–end business–friendly properties throughout Mexico.
+Live Aqua Cancun's parent company Grupo Posadas is better known for its Fiesta Americana hotels, high–end business–friendly properties throughout Mexico.
 Live Aqua is such a departure from those in style and focus that it's the flagship of a separate resort brand.
-It aims to be an all-inclusive for the discerning set, with finer finishings, better service, and better restaurants than most of its neighbors in this popular resort city.
-With a full-time DJ, a well-regarded spa, and a full aromatherapy program, Live Aqua has plenty of attributes to set it apart.
+It aims to be an all-inclusive for the discerning set, with finer finishings, a higher ratio of staffers, and better restaurants than most of its neighbors in this popular resort city.
+With assets like a VIP lounge floor, a well-regarded spa, and a full aromatherapy program, Live Aqua has plenty of attributes to set it apart.

-The semicircular white building, accented with green glass, soars above the beach at a prime spot in Cancun's hotel zone—out of the fray of the major bar–and–club area, but walking distance to upscale shopping and sleeker nightspots.
-Uniformed staff welcome new arrivals and whisk them to overstuffed sofas in the lobby area for check-in, with a cool drink and a hand massage.
+The white building, in the shape of U expanded at the sides, soars above the beach at a prime spot in Cancun's hotel zone—out of the fray of the major bar–and–club area, but walking distance to upscale shopping and sleeker nightspots.
+Uniformed staff welcome new arrivals and whisk them to the lobby area for check-in, with a cool drink or a quick escort up to the club floor for those guests.
 The soaring space of this area is nothing compared with the view out the floor–to–ceiling windows: an elaborate network of eight swimming pools, all fronting the incomparably blue Caribbean—possibly the most lavish pool area in the city.
 One has a swim-up bar, one is long enough for laps, and others are best for gazing out at the sea from the infinity edge.

-Down on the beach, which widens and narrows depending on storms and restoration work, there are lounge chairs and busy waiters fetching food and drinks.
-You can reserve a daybed for an extra fee for non-suite guests) with curtains that will be a perfect spot for an afternoon siesta after your included foot massage.
+Down on the wide beach with lounge chairs and towel service, busy waiters fetch food and drinks while some guests play volleyball.
+You can reserve a daybed (for a sizable extra fee for non-suite guests) with curtains that will be a perfect spot for an afternoon siesta after your included foot massage.
 At both the pool and beach, don't be surprised if someone offers a cold popsicle, gives you a cool water spritz, or cleans off your smudged sunglasses.
+The one annoying aspect of this is the lack of sustainability.
+Single-use plastic water bottles are foisted upon guests so constantly here I started to think waiters get a bonus for the number of how many they disperse.
+(When I asked one for water that didn't come in a plastic bottle, he got visibly shaken, disappeared, and never came back.)
+Inevitably, some of those bottles end up blowing into the ocean or littering the beach.
+Pending local legislation may force an end to this by the time you check in though.

-Rooms are not as spectacular as the public areas, but nearly all have a great ocean view.
-Up to the suite level, they feel average in size, though they do have large sunken bathtubs, furnished balconies, and carefully placed mirrors that help expand the space.
-For this reason, Aqua's more discerning clientele just make a beeline for one of the 36 suites—even the smallest one is 762 square feet.
+Nearly all the sleek and modern-looking rooms here have a great ocean view and at least a standing balcony.
+Up to the suite level, they feel average in size, though they do have cool marble floors, mostly white furnishings, and carefully placed mirrors that help expand the space.
+They have a full sofa and a small table with two chairs.
+Aqua's guest who want more space make a beeline for one of the five styles of suites—even the smallest one is 762 square feet.
 These have private terraces, outdoor showers, and space for massages and other spa treatments.
 Mod Italian lamps and dark–wood furniture don't break any new ground in décor, but they're perfectly attractive.
 The real key in selecting a room, though, is to request one closer to the center of the building, rather than along the outer edges of the two wings—this way you'll avoid a view of the Aqua's neighbors.
-Suite guests and members of the parent company's loyalty program have access to a private lounge with a view.

 Amenities are extensive and tick off all the right boxes.
-Minibars are stocked with snacks and drinks, the included Wi-Fi works well, inclusive room service is 24 hours, and there are robes in the closets.
-Bathroom amenities are abundant, including five different types of soaps with different ingredients, and there's turndown service each evening.
+Minibars are stocked with Mexican beers, sodas, and snacks; there's a coffee maker or espresso machine, the included Wi-Fi works well; inclusive room service is 24 hours; and there are ample outlets and lamps in the rooms.
+There are unique terrycloth gray hoody robes in the closets, along with flip-flops and a beach bag.
+Bathroom amenities are abundant, including double vanities and Molton Brown toiletries, and there's turndown service each evening.
 Aromatherapy is a big part of the theme at Live Aqua, with strong (but meant to be relaxing) scents following you around all the indoor public areas.
-In your room you get a choice of multiple oil blend options with names like "energy" or "romance" and contain scents such as mint, rosemary, ginger, and sandalwood.
+In your room you get a choice of multiple oil blend options with names like "energy" or "romance" and contain scents such as mint, rosemary, and ginger.
+A few recent upgrades to the tech feel fresh, including curtains that open when the room door does and close when you leave to keep the place cool.

 There's a daily schedule of activities here, but they're thankfully more low-key than the typical all-inclusive—no chirpy actitivities director with a microphone trying to rope people into games.
 Most are body and spirit oriented, with yoga, tai chi, water aerobics, beach volleyball and the like.
 Each evening there's live entertainment.
-The gym here is bright and well-equipped, while the cool spa is a welcome respite from the sun and humidity when it's time to cool off and get a massage.
+The gym here is bright and well-equipped, while the cool spa is a welcome respite from the sun and humidity when it's time to and get a massage or body treatment.
+While it's attractive now, the spa is slated for renovations this year.

 The obvious comparison on the strip is Le Blanc, which is a bit more stylish and hip.
 Live Aqua wins the war of the swimming pools though and has a service style that's more friendly and attentive.
 It's hard to find much fault here for those who already like all-inclusive hotels.
 Those who have avoided them because of fears of routine meals and rowdy kids just might be won over by this well-run beachfront resort for adults.